Frogtwitter

-Frogtwitter is a network of loosely-connected pseudonymous X accounts characterized by promoting dissident ideas and policies associated with the alt-right that formed around writer and online personality Costin Alamariu.
+Frogtwitter is a network of loosely-connected pseudonymous X (formerly Twitter) accounts characterized by promoting dissident ideas and policies associated with the alt-right that formed around writer and online personality Costin Alamariu.

 History

 The name itself is likely to have derived from either the Pepe the Frog meme or from Aristophanes' comedy The Frogs, as speculated by Josh Vandiver.
 There was a wave of Twitter suspensions for Frogtwitter members in early 2017, followed by a one-off art exhibition in Dalston (a neighborhood of London) open until that May.